A Matter of Dispute

-If the Bible never specifically states that animals go to heaven, does that mean that they don't?
+If the Bible doesn't state that animals go to heaven, does that mean that they don't?

 With a hollow feeling in the it of my stomach, I dialed the vet.
 Over the years we've had horses and ponies come and go at our four-acre place in Westchester County.
 But Kelly was special.
 What could I ever say to comfort my daughter, Sanna, who owned her and was up in her room crying?